aa-ag/commands/README.md

 # Commands

 Python script to list all `terminal` commands in one table to easy consultation.

+To save into `.txt`, run `python list.py > all.txt` in terminal.

 ## Alternative